 I hadn’t thought about it that way.
-I thought it was from being horny and hot-blooded.
+I thinks it’s from being horny and hot-blooded.

-Wednesday night we went to our local Catholic Church.
-Rather than worry about Father Joseph recognizing me from the time I slid down the drain pipe, I got the kids laughing when I described those antics in more innocent terms.
-Instantly the kids asked why we were being foolish.
+Wednesday night we go to our local Catholic Church.
+Rather than worrying about Father Joseph recognizing me from the time I slid down the drain pipe, I get the kids laughing when I described those antics in more innocent terms.
+Instantly the kids ask why we were being foolish.

 They all giggled.

 “He let everyone go with a warning, except Dave got a personal session, as he is a parish member.”

 One of the boys remarked, “I know him.
 He’s a cut up.”

 “Not with Father Joseph on his case.”